The National Drowning Prevention Alliance’s 5 Layers of Protection to Help Protect Kids in the Water

 As parents, we always want what’s best for our kiddos.
-You read all of the books before they even arrive, you research the safest strollers and car seats, and you of course sign them up for swim lessons.
+You read all of the books before they even arrive, you research the safest strollers and car seats, and, of course, you sign them up for swim lessons.

 Unfortunately, drowning rates are on the rise for the first time in decades, and it remains THE leading cause of death for children 1 to 4.
 While swim lessons are a fintastic drowning prevention tool – reducing the risk of drowning by up to 88%! – it’s not the only barrier to keep in mind when it comes to helping your kiddos be safer in and around the water.